DilshanAyeshmantha/FindSecBugs_WebGoat7.1/README.md

 SQL Injection problem,
 Path Traversal problem

 You can clone this project and build the war file using maven.
-Deploy te war file under webapps folder in tomcat.
-Access the localhost with running tomcat port to retrivew Web Goa 7.1 Web Application.
+Deploy the war file under webapps folder in tomcat.
+Access the localhost with running tomcat port to retrivew Web Goat 7.1 Web Application.

 Please refer following link for more details https://kajuzsecblog.wordpress.com/